Dynamic generation of multiple CI/CD parent-child pipelines using GitLab

 main(names)

-Finally, we need to define service_generator.py
+Finally, we need to define service_generator.py:

 # service_generator.py